fmantz/sudoku/README.md

 ## Update: Version 0.2

-Since my sudoku program was a bit slow, I thought about speeding it up a bit.
+Since my Sudoku program was a bit slow, I thought about speeding it up a bit.
 Therefore, I developed a 'turbo' for my algorithm which does two things:

 * Speedup the check if the conditions are satisfied by using precomputed bitsets.
 * Starting to search a solution in the rows and columns having the most entries first.